alexksikes/elasticsearch-vectorize/TUTORIAL.md

 > curl -s -XPOST http://localhost:9200/sentiment140/_bulk\?pretty=true --data-binary @sentiment140.bulk.{bulk_number} >> sentiment140.indexed.log

-Now we should be all set!
+Now you should be all set!

 ## Getting a Good Set of Features

 Before training our model it is crucial to come up with a good set of features.
 We could be using all the tokenized keywords in the `text` field.
 However, it would more desirable to select a smaller but more interesting set of features out of the gate.
-This would help reduce computation time but also probably improve on the performance of our model.
+This would help reduce computation time but also improve on the performance of the model.
 Since we want to discriminate between negative and positive tweets, we could use a significant terms aggregation against each of the classes.

 Such an aggregation on the `1` class (positive tweets) would look like this: